Working on the next major RHEL release, in your upstream repo

 With this config, changes from every pull request will be built in all development versions of Fedora (at the time of writing this, it’s Rawhide and Fedora 33) and in Fedora ELN.

 Packit can also trigger builds when you push to a branch.
-If you want to have up to date builds of your master branch for ELN and development versions of Fedora, here’s how to set it up:
+If you want to have up to date builds of your main branch for ELN and development versions of Fedora, here’s how to set it up: